 (b) The recommended PRS priority and rank, if an ERCOT project is required; and

 (c) Any comments timely received in response to the PRS Report.

+(2) TAC shall consider any Sponsor-Designated Priority Revision Requests under the process set forth in Section 21.5.2, Priority Revision Requests.

-(2) The quorum and voting requirements for TAC action are set forth in the Technical Advisory Committee Procedures.
-In considering action on a PRS Report, TAC shall:
+(3) The quorum and voting requirements for TAC action are set forth in the Technical Advisory Committee Procedures.
+In considering action on a Sponsor-Designated Priority Revision Request or PRS Report, TAC shall:

-(a) Recommend approval of the Revision Request as recommended in the PRS Report or as modified by TAC, including modification of the recommended priority and rank if the Revision Request requires a project;
+(a) Recommend approval of the Revision Request:

+(i) As recommended in the PRS Report or as modified by TAC, including modification of the recommended priority and rank if the Revision Request requires a project; or

+(ii) For Sponsor-Designated Priority Revision Requests, as submitted or as modified by TAC, including the recommended priority and rank if the Revision Request requires a project;

 (b) Reject the Revision Request;